The rights of heirs and spouses under French inheritance rules

 Stepchildren are not blood relatives and the rate of tax applicable to unrelated beneficiaries is 60% after a €1,594 allowance.

-President Macron stated in the run up to the 2022 election that he intended to allow stepchildren a €100,000 allowance but this has not so far changed (however, see below about further proposals).
+President Macron stated in the run up to the 2022 election that he intended to allow stepchildren a €100,000 allowance but this has not so far changed.

 This problem may sometimes be solved by adopting stepchildren to create a legally recognized relationship.
 Doing this will mean they become reserved heirs, along with any other children you have.

-Under the rules of private international law adoption is governed by the national law of the person wishing to adopt.
+Under the rules of private international law, adoption is governed by the national law of the person wishing to adopt and many US states allow adult adoption, though certain conditions may apply.

-There are two kinds of French adoption – full and simple, and only the latter is possible if the adopted person is aged over 20.
-Only in limited conditions can a person adopted under the "simple" form be treated as a child for inheritance purposes; however one of these is where the person to be adopted is a spouse's child from a previous marriage (ie. a stepchild).
+In French law, there are two kinds of French adoption – full and simple, and only the latter is possible in France if the adopted person is aged over 20.
+Only in limited conditions can a person adopted under the "simple" form be treated as a child for inheritance tax purposes; however one of these is where the person to be adopted is a spouse's child from a previous marriage (ie. a stepchild).

-My wife and I are in our second marriages with children from previous marriages.
+My wife and I are in our second marriages with children from our own and previous marriages.
 Our house is in my name.
-I am 12 years older and, should I die, she may be left with no property or rights.
-None of our children wants to take over the property.
+Should I die, she may be left with no property.
 Apart from selling, is there a solution?

 If your children – not your stepchildren who have no rights against your estate – are prepared to enter into a pacte successoral by notarial deed, they may waive their rights against the house (or any other part of your estate) in advance in favour of your wife.